 “Seeing the turnout of everyone coming together and raising money to support Bellevue kids really showed the Youth Council the positive impact we can continue to make together,” shared Youth Council Co-Chair Avanya Kohli.

-Avanya and her fellow Co-Chair Ava Chen, now seniors at Bellevue High School and Newport High School, have led the Youth Council since their freshman year.
+Avanya and Ava, now seniors at Bellevue High School and Newport High School, have both been chairs of the Youth Council since their freshman year.
 Their favorite part of this year’s 5K was witnessing the Youth Council members, volunteers, participants, and sponsors all coming together to make a difference.

 “Our families, friends, and neighbors all donated their money and their Sunday morning to a really good cause.
 It was impactful to see,” said Ava.
-“We enjoyed having new Youth Council members join us and participate in organizing this year’s 5K — especially our underclassmen who are gearing up to take on more responsibilities and keep the event going after Avanya and I graduate.”
+“We enjoyed having new Youth Council members join us and participate in organizing this year’s 5K —especially our underclassmen who are gearing up to take on more responsibilities and keep the event going after the three current chairs graduate.”

 The Youth Council’s first 5K Fun Run was hosted in August 2019.
 Avanya’s sister and the original Youth Council members passed the torch on to Avanya when they graduated.
 After the pandemic in 2022, Avanya and Ava took charge and hosted the second annual 5K, raising $7,000.

 One of the Youth Council’s earliest endeavors was a series of coin drives that raised funds to support Bellevue LifeSpring’s mission.
-This initiative not only raised funds but its success also lit a spark of inspiration in Avanya, Ava, and the other Youth Council members.
+This initiative not only raised funds but its success also lit a spark of inspiration in the Youth Council members.

 We asked what inspires Avanya and Ava to give back locally.
 They both shared that supporting their peers is important to them.
 When they learned that thousands of students in Bellevue and hundreds in their own schools were experiencing food insecurity, it inspired them to take action.